You are the average of the five people you spend the most time with – Jim Rohn.

 Or rather exhausted, tense, empty?

-On the other hand, who are the people who build and inspire you?
+Who are the people who lift you up, who inspire you?

 Relationships are the greatest power in our life.